aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

   - cloud_essd2: specifies to use enhanced SSDs (ESSDs).
   - cloud_essd3: specifies to use enhanced SSDs (ESSDs).

-* `db_time_zone` - (Optional, Available in 1.136.0+) The time zone of the instance.
+* `db_time_zone` - (Optional, ForceNew, Available in 1.136.0+) The time zone of the instance.
 This parameter takes effect only when you set the `Engine` parameter to MySQL or PostgreSQL.
   - If you set the `Engine` parameter to MySQL.
     - This time zone of the instance is in UTC.
 Valid values: -12:59 to +13:00.
     - You can specify this parameter when the instance is equipped with local SSDs.
 For example, you can specify the time zone to Asia/Hong_Kong.
 For more information about time zones, see [Time zones](https://www.alibabacloud.com/help/doc-detail/297356.htm).